machinat/sociably/website/docs/getting-started.md

 Every time you develop or deploy on a new environment, run command `npm run migrate` to update the migration jobs.
-It execute `up` function to keep the resources up to date.
+It executes the `up` function to keep the resources up to date.

-Every migration job is going be executed once per environment.
+Every migration job is going to be executed once per environment.
-You can also use `npm run migrate -- --down` command to revert the migrations.
+You can also use the `npm run migrate -- --down` command to revert the migrations.
-It execute the `down` function to cancel the operations.
+It executes the `down` function to cancel the operations.

 The `/src/migrations/0-init-app.ts` file contains the initiating jobs.
-You can add new operations in it before the app is going production.
+You can add new operations in it before the app goes into production.
-After that, condisder add a new migration file so you can rollback if needed.
+After that, consider adding a new migration file so you can rollback if needed.

 :::info
 If your app supports Messenger platform,